browserengineering/book/book/animations.md

                     self.set_needs_layout()
 ```

-To support `set_needs_layout`, we've got to replace the single
+To implement `set_needs_layout`, we've got to replace the single
 `needs_render` flag with three flags: `needs_style`, `needs_layout`,
 and `needs_paint`.
-The old `set_needs_render` would set all
+In our implementation, setting a dirty bit earlier
-three:^[In our implementation, setting a dirty bit earlier in the pipeline
+in the pipeline will end up causing everything after it to also run,
-will end up causing everything after it to also run.
-This is yet another
+so `set_needs_render` still just sets the `needs_render` flag:^[This
-difference from real browsers, which optimize some cases that just require
+is yet another difference from real browsers, which optimize some
-style and paint, or other combinations.]
+cases that just require style and paint, or other combinations.]

 ``` {.python}
 class Tab: